Skip to Content

 Sewing

-I really wouldn’t have wanted to cut all of these by hand!!
+I would never have cut all this by hand!
 Whoa!!!

-If your passion is fabric and sewing, it takes the Maker (or Maker 3)!
+If your passion is fabric and sewing, you will need the Maker (or Maker 3)!
 Yes, there is a fabric blade for the Explore Air 2, but you will need bounded fabric (i.e., that is glued to a rigid material).
 It can do the trick, but it’s not ideal.
 That’s why I recommend the Maker that comes with the rotary blade.

 I want to make everything!